nicopap/cuicui_layout/README.md

 - [ ] layout error: compute relative size and raise error based on this when several sibling have a `Rule::Parent`.
 - [X] Ergonomic macro to define a UI tree
+- [ ] Consider not making macro dependent on bevy_ui
 - [ ] Alignments
   - [X] Cross axis alignment (aka alignment): for Horizontal, should items be aligned to the:
     - top